 I admit that I’ve put off posting this fermentation recipe for quite some time.
-Not because it’s difficult or time-consuming, because it’s neither, but because I’m absolutely terrible at photographing the process from beginning to end. (though I didn’t do too badly with showing you how I make my fermented pickles a couple of years ago.)
+Not because it’s difficult or time-consuming because it’s neither, but because I’m absolutely terrible at photographing the process from beginning to end. (though I didn’t do too badly in showing you how I make my fermented pickles a couple of years ago.)
 Making your own sauerkraut is one of the easiest things in the world to do and I finally decided that I’d rather just share the recipe than wait until I had enough photos of the process.
 You’re a smart cookie, right?
 I’m pretty confident you won’t have any problems here at all but if you do, feel free to leave a comment.

 You might think that making fermented cabbage is really difficult but trust me, it’s not.
 The only ingredients you really need to make sauerkraut is cabbage and salt.
 That’s it.
 You don’t need to buy any fancy cultures or equipment.
 You just need a clean glass or ceramic vessel – a bowl, a canning jar, a crock; any of these will work just fine.
 You also need something to weight down the cabbage, so that it remains submerged in its juice.
 This can be just about anything that’s clean and non-reactive, such as a plate with something heavy sitting on top of it.
 And, if you pack enough into a canning jar with a shoulder on it, the shoulder helps keep the cabbage submerged and you probably won’t even need a weight.
 Lastly, you’ll want something to cover your ferment – I prefer cheesecloth, as it lets my ferment breath but keeps any dust and/or bugs out.
 Because I ferment on a pretty regular basis now, I’ve invested in some nice Ohio Stoneware crocks and weights but I fermented long before I had these, so trust me when I say you don’t need to get too fancy.